Quantum optical neural networks using atom-cavity interactions to provide all-optical nonlinearity: Backward Propagation for Training

 where $\partial a_{i}^{l}/\partial z_{i}^{l}$ is analytically expressed as the derivative of the activation function $a_{i}^{l}\left(z_{i}^{l}\right)$ given by Eq.~(\ref{eq:activation}).
 For example, the layers in Fig.~\ref{Fig1}a are processed backward in the order of $l={\rm out},2,1,{\rm in}$.
 The gradient of the cost function with respect to the weight $W_{ij}^{l}$ is computed as

-where $\partial C/\partial z_{i}^{l}$ is resulted from Eq.~(\ref{eq:dCdz}).
+where $\partial C/\partial z_{i}^{l}$ is given by Eq.~(\ref{eq:dCdz}).
 After running through a batch of training images, we use stochastic gradient descent (SGD) optimizer to update the weights based on the gradient values obtained from Eq.~(\ref{eq:dCdW}).
-During the training, we restrict the value of $W_{ij}^{l}$ in the range $[-1,1]$ in count of the actual photon transmission rate of a SLM pixel.
+During the training, we restrict the value of $W_{ij}^{l}$ in the range $[-1,1]$ on account of the actual photon transmission rate of a SLM pixel.
 We set the batch size to $64$ and the learning rate to $10^{-3}$, and use PyTorch in the simulation.